-Looking for the perfect winter getaway?
+Looking for the perfect winter getaway in New York?
 One of the best on the East Coast is a trip to the Adirondacks in winter!
 This scenic mountain region in Upstate New York hosted not one but two winter Olympic games making it not only approved as a winter destination worthy of the best athletes in the world but also because there is a plethora of activities to enjoy, enough to make an entire Adirondack winter vacation out of!

 So next time you’re looking for a place to beat the winter blues, pack your bags and head to one of the magical luxury resorts or a cozy intimate cabin and enjoy all the best things to do in the Adirondacks in winter!